• Home

 “Routine helps me stay grounded: I start my mornings early, exercise or run on the beach, have breakfast with my family, and take a few quiet moments before the day begins,” Reynal told the Harvard Business Review last year.
 “Most stress fades when you reconnect with purpose—and remember that what we do is about people, not pressure.”

-Meanwhile Ivan Espinosa, the CEO of $8.25 billion Japanese car giant Nissan, decompresses from the job by jamming out with his band and hitting the tennis courts each weekend.
+Meanwhile Ivan Espinosa, CEO of $8.25 billion Japanese car giant Nissan, decompresses from the job by jamming out with his band and hitting the tennis courts each weekend.
 Reconnecting to himself through music and exercise helps settle his nerves.

 “How do I manage stress?
 Well, I try to continue being myself,” Espinosa said in a recent interview with the Wall Street Journal.

 “So I like to play tennis on the weekends.
 If I can’t, I play golf.
 And I also am a musician,” he continued.
 “I like to play the drums, so I have a band; every now and then we get together, and we play for a while.
-This helps me [stay] real and…true to myself.”
+This helps me [stay] real and … true to myself.”

 Amazon founder Jeff Bezos manages strain in a completely different way: by confronting his anxieties head-on.
 The entrepreneur worth $274 billion wards off stress by getting the hard part out of the way—whether it requires sending an email, or picking up the phone to smooth things out.